dfreilich/summaries/CleanCode.md

 > Names in softare are 90% of what makes software readable.
 You need to take the time to choose them wisely, and keep them relevant.
 Names are too important to treat carelessly. (p.
 309)

 > The power of carefully chose names is that they overload the structure of the code wth description.
 That overloading sets the readers' expectations about what the other functions in the module do. (p.
 310)

+> A test suite should test everything that could possibly break.
+Teh tests are insufficient so long as there are conditions that have not been explored by the tests, or calculations that have not been validated. (p.
+313)

+> Bugs tend to congregate.
+When you find a bug in a function, it is wise to do an exhaustive test of that function.
+You'll probably find that the bug was not alone. (p.
+314)

+> A slow test is a test that won't get run.
+When things get tight, it's the slow tests that will be dropped from the suite.
+So *do what you must* to keep your tests fast. (p.
+314)